 Until you can define the problem in three different ways, you don’t really understand the problem.

 – From Donald C. Gause and Gerald Weinberg’s excellent book Are your lights on?

 Never mistake a solution to be your problem, especially if it is your own solution.
-Too often we are enamored by our solutions, and we consider these magic pills for all kinds of problems.
+Too often, we are enamored by our solutions and consider these magic pills for all kinds of problems.
 Many managers make this mistake where they assume that they can push their favored techniques as solutions onto others.
-Acts of leadership on the other hand are empowering.
-Leaders enable people to take action on their own terms.
+Acts of leadership, on the other hand, are empowering.
+Leaders enable people to take action on their terms.